winnieau/Thermostat3/README.md

 ### User stories
 ```
+As a thermostat user
+So that I can know how hot or cold it is
-As a thermostat user i would like to see the current temperature setting.
+I would like to see the current temperature setting.

+As a user
+So that I have an interactive display
-As a user i would like to see an increase button.
+I would like to see an increase button.

+As a user
+So that I have an interactive display
-As a user i would like to see a decrease button.
+I would like to see a decrease button.

+As a user
+So that I can have an interactive display
-As a user i would like to see a reset button.
+I would like to see a reset button.

+As a user
+So that I can see if the thermostat is on power saving mode
-As a user i would like to see a power saving mode indicator.
+I would like to see a power saving mode indicator.

+As a user
+So that I can raise the temperature
-As a user i would like to increase the temperature.
+I would like a button to increase the temperature incrementally by 1.

+As a user
+So that I can lower the temperature
-As a user i would like to decrease the temperature.
+I would like a button to decrease the temperature incrementally by 1.

+As a user
+So that I can reset the temperature
-As a user i would like to reset the temperature setting.
+I would like a reset button to return the temperature to the thermostat's default setting

+As a user
+So that I can turn power saving mode on/off
-As a user i would like to be able to set on/off the power saving mode.
+I would like a button which controls the power saving mode status

+As a user
+So that I can see my current energy usage
-As a user i would like to see colored ui text based on energy usage.
+I would like the thermostat display to show colored ui text based on energy usage.
 ```